namishh/com/content/blog/devlogs/pico.md

 ### Juice Requirement

-The straw berry part was easy to code.
+The strawberry part was easy to code.
 Spawn a berry where the enemy dies, and just move it downwards, add some horizontal sine wave like movement to it, and if it collides with the player, add to the "juice requirement".

 <br>

 More interesting part was coming up with the juice requirement and threshold.
 I did not want to waste tokens of setting up some really comprehensive requirement, instead I wanted a simple one liner formula for getting the requirement at `nth` iteration.

-The most easiest would be:
+The easiest would be:

 ```lua
 function juice_req(n)